General fitness is perceived in today’s lifestyle as Bodybuilding. Gyms are most sought after with their methods proving effective for ages.

-People of chennai have got this wrong perception that gymnasiums have the singular purpose of helping them lose fat.
+People of Chennai have got this wrong perception that gymnasiums have the singular purpose of helping them lose fat.
 In reality lot of gymnasiums employ instructors with no real qualification in fitness.
-They ask students to enroll with half yearly or annual packages for an extravagant amount of money.
-They will have fantasy items which are bright in colour to attract new clientele, the instructor will look like amateur body builder.
+They ask students to enroll with half-yearly or annual packages for an extravagant amount of money.
+They will have fantasy items that are bright in color to attract new clientele, the instructor will look like an amateur bodybuilder.
 The new students dream to carve a similar physique for themselves and join with the best package available.
 The new students enquire about how to develop a similar physique to the instructor.
-The instructors give some generic tips, ideas and a common diet chart for everyone.
+The instructors give some generic tips, ideas, and a common diet chart for everyone.
 You will follow that workout and you will start competing with existing gym rats who aimless work out with weights.
-Initially the instructors help you, but later they pitch you to go ahead and enroll for personal training to look like them.
+Initially, the instructors help you, but later they pitch you to go ahead and enroll for personal training to look like them.
 Personal training will be added as a separate cost.

 Example: If 2 people enroll in a given day, that leaves the gym with 60 students per month and 720 students per year.
 Even though there is no place to accommodate these students they bravely do it, because, they bank on you.
 Your naiveté, your habit of being less consistent and they count on your absence.
 They stand to gain profit, only when you enroll for the big packages and don’t come to their establishment for exercise.
 Ask around with your friends, if 3 to 4 people joined at a time, I can bet that not all 4 of them attended continually for a year.

-What people don’t realise is competitive body building as a sport is different from functional strength training.
+What people don’t realize is competitive bodybuilding as a sport is different from functional strength training.
 If you are not becoming strong after 12 weeks of working out at the gym, what’s the use of looking stronger than you actually are?
 A person should rather opt to be stronger than they look in the mirror!